lauxj/agent-like-observers-ewfs/README.md

 - `data/data_fake_hardware/`
 - `data/data_real_hardware/`

-To reproduce the thesis plots, open `scripts/evaluation.py`, by using the runs in `data/paperdata/`.
+To reproduce the thesis plots, open `scripts/evaluation.py` and use the runs in `data/paperdata/`.
 It can also be switched to use newly generated runs from the normal data folders.

 Real IBM hardware runs require an IBM Quantum API token saved locally.
 The noiseless simulation, fake-hardware simulation, and evaluation from saved data do not require submitting new hardware jobs.

+Transpilation and fake-hardware simulation do not submit real hardware jobs, but they still load an IBM backend through Qiskit.
+Those sections therefore also need the IBM Quantum API token below.
+The noiseless simulation and saved-data evaluation can be run without it.

 ## IBM Quantum API Token